-Introduces students to qualitative health research methods.
+Introduces students to qualitative methods, with a focus on health research.
 The course develops students' skills in qualitative research design, appraising qualitative research and conducting interpretive analysis.

 On successful completion of the course students will be able to:

-1. Describe the theoretical foundations of some of the major approaches to qualitative research;
+2. Recognise the philosophical and theoretical foundations of some of the major approaches to qualitative research (M1, M2)

-5. Identify appropriate contexts and questions for qualitative research in health;
+3. Identify appropriate contexts and questions for qualitative research in health (M2)

-6. Suggest appropriate methods of qualitative data collection and analysis; and
+6. Determine appropriate methods of qualitative data collection and analysis (M4)

 - The ethical implications of qualitative research;